Alan M. Hunt – art for Wildlife conservation

 Wildlife artist for Conservation

 Hunt’s love of natural history is truly inclusive and takes in portraying everything from eagles and big cats to elephants and gorillas, otters and penguins.
-Meanwhile at his Yorkshire farmhouse he breeds Arab horses and owls.
 Assisting with breeding programmes for endangered species and working with both captive and wild animals, he has incomparable opportunities to observe and understand the creatures he paints.
 His support for environmental charities includes protection of animals and, equally important, their habitats.
 Having seen some of the pitfalls of reserve-based conservation, he is an enthusiastic advocate of schemes that consider the entire ecosystem.

 Hunt has received wide acclaim: in the United States he has on four occasions won the Society of Animal Artists’ Award of Excellence; in Britain, the Society of Wildlife Artists nominated him Best Artist in Show for three consecutive years.
 In 1998, he had the distinction of being the first non-American voted on to the American Wildlife Art Hall of Fame, and in 1999 he was chosen as Artist of the Year at the Florida Wildlife Art Exposition.

 Hunt’s latest paintings concentrate on endangered species: ‘As a wildlife artist and conservationist, I have grave concerns for the environment and believe it needs as much support as I can possibly give, whether financially or as a spokesman.
 If my son doesn’t get to see half the wildlife in his lifetime that I’ve seen, I’ll feel very guilty….
 I would like to be remembered as someone who tried to make people aware of the need to protect the environment and the planet.’